 In the midst of all this, though, you have Lindsey Graham offering up a bill to have 500% tariffs on India.

-So if you have 500% tariffs, if people think, oh my goodness, tariffs are so great, why don't we do a 500% tariff on India until they quit buying oil from Russia?
+So if you have 500% tariffs, if people think, oh, my goodness, tariffs are so great, why don't we do a 500% tariff on India until they quit buying oil from Russia?

 So high on that list is India.

-But it may not even be logistically possible, because India buys a lot of oil from Russia.
+But it may not even be logistically possible because India buys a lot of oil from Russia.

-It may not le be logistically possible for them to decouple, but there is a chance that they also react to this in a nationalistic way and say, go take a hike, we're gonna buy oil from where we want.
+It may not be logistically possible for them to decouple, but there is a chance that they also react to this in a nationalistic way and say, go take a hike.

 But then what we're talking about is a trade war that would end up in a worldwide embargo.

-Thirty-six countries buy oil and gas from Russia.
+36 countries buy oil and gas from Russia.

 So there is a danger to thinking that tariffs are benign and tariff wars are benign.

-Uh Lindsey Grant's bill is perhaps the most ill-conceived bill that's ever come before Congress.
+Lindsey Grant's bill is perhaps the most ill-conceived bill that's ever come before Congress.

-I mean, uh ostensibly we became the proxy.
+I mean, ostensibly, we became the proxy.

 But let me ask you.